Cattle upon a hill is bursting with new life

 We have the donkeys to protect our beef calves from coyotes.
 We have not lost a calf to coyotes as long as I can remember, but I have seen the donkeys chase coyotes out of the pasture.

 My children bought me a pair of geese for a Mother’s Day gift.
 It was love at first sight.
 I have never had geese before and I plan on writing in more detail about raising them in a future post.
 We are not sure what breed they are because they bought them from the local farm store and they were labeled straight run hatchery choice.
 I am hoping to be able to identify their breed when they grow up.
 I am also hoping it is a male and a female.
 The geese are growing at an incredible pace.
 I would say they doubled in size the first week and then almost doubled in size the next week.

 The goslings are quite tame.
 We are raising them in an old metal water tank in the barn, but we take them outside every day to swim and exercise.
 Today we allowed them to swim in our spring pond.
 They were scared of their new surroundings and proceeded to get very muddy.

-Of course, one of my favorite baby animals is the beef calves.
-Since we have cross bred cows, it is fun to see the different markings of the calves.
-I also like have beef calves because the mothers do all of the work and usually do not need any assistance in birthing or raising the calves.
+Of course, one of my favorite baby animals is the new beef calves.
+Since we have crossbred cows, it is fun to see the different markings of the calves.
+I also like to have beef calves because the mothers do all of the work and usually do not need any assistance in birthing or raising the calves.
 We check our cows twice daily or more often if we see something unusual.
 Beef cows are excellent mothers.